-CMSMs and DSSABs are required to report OEYC expenditures in their Revised Estimates and Financial Statements submissions in EFIS.
+CMSMs and DSSABs are required to report OEYC expenditures in their Interim Report and Financial Statements submissions in EFIS.
 In addition, CMSMs and DSSABs will be required to report on the following data elements in these submissions:

 - number of visits made by parents/caregivers,

 - number of children served,

 - number of visits made by children,

 - number of parents/caregivers served,

 - number of professionals in workshops/seminars,

 - number of referrals,

 - number of protocols/official linkages,

 - number of parents/caregivers in workshops/seminars; and

-- NEW: Civic address of all OEYC sites supported with EDU funding
+- Civic address of all OEYC sites supported with EDU funding.

-The Ministry of Education will not be requesting service plans from OEYCs in 2015.
+The ministry will not be requesting service plans from OEYCs in 2016.
 OEYCs should continue existing planning processes for local service delivery.
-If your OEYC would like to share its most recent service plan with the Ministry of Education, you may email it to ELIB@ontario.ca.
+OEYCs that would like to share their most recent service plan with the ministry may email it to ELIB@ontario.ca.